MathisRosenhauer/libaec/README.md

 If a sample requires less bits than the storage size provides, then you have to make sure that unused bits are not set.
-Libaec does not check this for performance reasons and will produce undefined output if unused bits are set.
+Libaec does not enforce this for performance reasons and will produce undefined output if unused bits are set.
 All input data must be a multiple of the storage size in bytes.
 Remaining bytes which do not form a complete sample will be ignored.